kitlith/typemap_core/README.md

 # typemap_core
+*A no_std typemap with trait-based value-presence guarantees (on nightly)*
+or
-*A map from a type to a value of that type, without needing alloc*
+*A map from a type to a value of that type, without needing std/alloc*

 This crate contains the `Contains<T>` and `ContainsMut<T>` traits.
 These traits are only implemented correctly on nightly due to missing features in stable,